StafDehat/bashrc/README.md

   to all the scripts.
 Just type 'brc' and hit tab twice to see the various commands available to you.

+  For a more permanent change, try adding that source command to either your .bash_profile, or to a new file in /etc/profile.d/

   Questions?
   andrew@rootmypc.net